marcoantonioni/cp4ba-installations/README.md

 We'll use the simplest method, we'll run a single shell script named 'cp4ba-one-shot-installation.sh' with following parameters:

-- '-c' parameter to indicate the configuration file (.properties) that will guide the installation
+- '-c' parameter indicate the configuration file (.properties) that will guide the installation
-- '-m' parameter that requires an online download of the IBM CP4BA Case Package Manager (download in a temporary directory then removed)
+- '-m' parameter requires an online download of the IBM CP4BA Case Package Manager (download in a temporary directory then removed)
-- '-v' parameter indicating the version of the IBM CP4BA Case Package Manager to use
+- '-v' parameter indicate the version of the IBM CP4BA Case Package Manager to use
+- '-k' parameter indicate the kubernetes package scripts version

+Pay attention, '-v' and '-m' must match for first level version (-v 25.0.4 with -k 25.0.4-IF004).

 In version 24 the version selection code of the installation package version has been changed; to install version 24.0.0 use the key '24.0.0'